k11q/noir-ui/README.md

 # Noir-UI

-Noir-UI is a low-level component library with built in accessibility, built for building high quality design systems.
+Noir-UI is a low-level component library with built in accessibility, for building high quality design systems.

 ## Installation

 Noir-UI is currently in version 0.0.1 and not suitable for production.
-However to try it, run:
+However you can try it, run:

 ```bash
 npm install @noir-ui/svelte